playframework/playframework/documentation/manual/hacking/Documentation.md

 ### Java

 All Java code samples should be tested using JUnit.
 Simple code samples are usually simple to include inside the JUnit test, but when the code sample is a method or a class, it gets harder.
 Preference should be shown to use local and inner classes, but this may not be possible, for example, a static method can only appear on a static inner class, but that means adding the static modifier to the class, which would not appear if it was an outer class.
-Consequently it may be necessary in some cases to pull Java code samples out into their own files.
+Consequently, it may be necessary in some cases to pull Java code samples out into their own files.

 ### Scala Templates